hassansuhaib/100-days-of-code/log.md

 ### Day 43: March 26, 2020.

 **Today's Progress:** Colt taught how to make a color guessing game on Udemy.
 Now I am trying to imitate that game but I am not going to look at Colt's code and gonna do it totally myself to polish my skills in JavaScript.
 Had a very busy schedule today so I managed to write only a little amount of code but tomorrow I hope to complete that project!

+### Day 44: March 27, 2020.

+**Today's Progress:** Worked on this ColorGuessingGame most of the time.
+The logic isn't complete yet and the code is all over the place because I am still a #codeNewbie in #JavaScript.
+Had so many interruptions today which rendered me unable to complete it today.
+I was stuck and had to get some help from Colt's videos.
+I am still getting used to how things work in DOM Manipulation and especially JavaScript because it's really weird in my opinion.
+It's so different from the conventional languages that I have been using like C, C++ and Java.